CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

       (Builtin.idris_crash [__] "Unhandled input for Prelude.Num.case block in mod at Prelude.Num:132:3--134:40")
 ```

-On one hand, this was good, because it meant `TTImp` was fine (I knew that
+On one hand, this was good, because it meant the `TTImp` was fine (I knew that
 the custom `mod` version gave the expected error message).
 On the other, this
 was annoying because it meant the next step was to try to dig through the
 compiler to figure out how the completely fine `TTImp` got turned into